shailnparikh/Library-Management-System/README.md

 Publishers, number of copies of a certain book available at a certain branch as well as the total copies.

-->  If a book demanded by a Member is not available at a particular branch, then it’s availability is searched across other branches and lent to the Member if present at any of the branches (if possible).
+-> If a book demanded by a Member is not available at a particular branch, then it’s availability is searched across other branches and lent to the Member if present at any of the branches.

 -> It also stores information related to the Publishers and of the Members.

--> The issue, return and due dates are stored in a table and fine is calculated using function, if returned late.
+-> The issue date, return date and due dates are stored in a table and fine is calculated using function, if returned late.

 ->  Salient Feature of this model is that it handles data of